ChandlerGPT/Humanbody-Segmentation/README.md

-## Point Cloud Human Body Segmentation
+# Point Cloud Human Body Segmentation
+## human3d reprodcution
 ### A) Create Virtual Environment

 The main steps are to follow the Human3D `reademe.md` file.
 However, some adjustments were made during the process according to the actual situation of the equipment and the operation needs of the project: